 A hysterectomy is the removal of a woman’s uterus.
 It can relieve symptoms such as severe pain and bleeding.
 If you have cancer, it may save your life.
-You will also discuss what type of surgery you will have.
+You will discuss what type of surgery you will have with your health care provider.
 This will depend on your health problem.
-If you have any questions or concerns, let your doctor know.
+If you have any questions or concerns, let your health care provider know.

 There are several ways to reach the uterus to remove it.
 The best approach depends on the reason for your surgery.
-The three main approaches are described below.
+The 3 main approaches are described below:

-Laparoscopic: A thin tube with a camera and a light on the end is used.
+Laparoscopic.
+A thin tube with a camera and a light on the end is used.
 This is called a laparoscope.
-The doctor makes 2-4 small incisions in the abdomen.
-The scope is put through one of the incisions.
+The doctor makes 2 to 4 small incisions in the abdomen.
+The scope is put through 1 of the incisions.
 The scope sends live pictures to a video screen.
 This allows the doctor see inside the abdomen.
 Surgical tools are placed through the other small incisions.
 The uterus can be removed through these incisions or through an incision made in the vagina.
 One of the following procedures may be done:

 The uterus is removed through a small incision in the vagina.
 This is called “LAVH.”

 The uterus is removed through the small incisions in the abdomen.
 The cervix is left in place.
 This is called “LSH.”

 The uterus and cervix are removed through the small incisions in the abdomen.
 This is called “TLH.”

 During any of these procedures, robotic technique may be used.
 This assists the surgeon’s vision and hand movements.

 Abdominal.
 One incision of 4 to 6 inches is made in the abdomen.
 The uterus is removed through this incision.

 When the uterus is removed, the cervix may be left in place.
 Or it may also be removed.
 If it’s removed, the top of the vagina is closed.
 In certain cases, the ovaries and fallopian tubes are also removed.